benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

 - repitition of words typical in arias to convey message

-before - rich only could see
+Before - rich only could see

 1637 - first operahouse opened

 1650 - 7 full time operahouse

 - unfortunately, as opera was profitable, it was made cheaper with less care, and became less than it was